Synthird/String-character-counter-GUI/README.md

 # String character counter GUI

-A GUI that counts how many characters are in a string
+A GUI that counts how many characters are in a string.

 # License